mottensmann/GCalignR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* included examples for all functions included in NAMESPACE
 * added the correct files to 'inst/doc'

 ## Release summary